-We’ll cover the most popular books, as well as books to consider if you're self-studying or on a budget.
+What are the best AP US History textbooks you can buy?
+Which books should you use in your course and AP exam prep?
+In this article, we'll go over the most popular APUSH textbooks as well as some books to consider if you're self-studying or on a budget.
 Read on if you're looking to get your own AP US History textbook!

 When I got to Stanford, whenever AP US History came up in conversation (an occurrence that happened more than once, since we were nerds!) everyone around me would start reminiscing about this textbook.
-It seemed like everyone but me had read this textbook in high school!
+It seemed as though everyone but me had read this textbook in high school!
 My high school didn't use it, so I didn't understand what all the fuss was about.

-Turns out, The American Pageant is known as one of the most well-written, readable textbooks on any subject, and it's a favorite among high school teachers for AP US History, with by far the most buzz online.
+Turns out, The American Pageant is known as one of the most well written, readable textbooks on any subject, and it's a favorite among high school teachers for AP US History, with by far the most buzz online.

-One of its main criticisms is also one of its benefits: it's written almost like a novel, rather than a textbook, so people who prefer something more straightforward don't always love it.
+One of its main criticisms is also one of its biggest benefits: it's written more like a novel than it is a textbook, so people who prefer something more straightforward don't always love it.

 "Onto this stage stepped Christopher Columbus.
-This skilled Italian seafare persuaded the Spanish monarchs to outfit him with three tiny but seaworthy ships, manned by a motley crew.
+This skilled Italian seafarer persuaded the Spanish monarchs to outfit him with three tiny but seaworthy ships, manned by a motley crew.
 Daringly, he unfurled the sailors of his cockleshell craft and headed westward.
 His superstitious sailors, fearful of venturing in the oceanic unknown, grew increasingly mutinous.
 After six weeks at sea, failure loomed when, on October 12, 1492, the crew sighted an island in the Bahamas.
 A new world thus swam within the vision of Europeans."

 "Eager to capitalize on the new technology and knowledge, Christopher Columbus, an ambitious sailor from the Italian port city of Genoa, approached John II of Portugal in 1484 and asked him to support a voyage westward from Portugal, to the East Indies.
-The king refused when his geographers warned that Columbus has underestimated the distance.
+The king refused when his geographers warned that Columbus had underestimated the distance.
 Undeterred, Columbus peddled his idea to various European governments over the next several years but found no one willing to take the risk.
 Finally, in 1492, Ferdinand and Isabella's defeat of the Moors provided Columbus with an opportunity."

 In short, this is a solid pick for any student or if you're a teacher trying to decide which textbook to use for your class.

-Best Bet for Self-Studying: Making America
+Best Bet for Self-Studying: Making America, 7th Edition

 If you can get a solid understanding of what happened when (for example, "the Constitution was ratified in 1788"), it will be much easier to start connecting events to a larger discussion of historical themes in an essay ("the ratification of the Constitution ended a period of uncertainty following the Revolutionary War").

-Best Budget Choice: The Unfinished Nation
+Best Budget Choice: The Unfinished Nation, 9th Edition

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: